WindsorHSRobotics/2021_Rocket_Lab/Arduino NANO Barometric Pressure Sensor Build Instructions.md

-# Arduino NANO Shield Build Instructions
+# Arduino NANO Barometric Pressure Sensor Build Instructions

 The Arduino NANO is a useful microcontroller for small, power and space efficient applications.
 These instructions will walk us through how to build the electronics for a borometric pressure logger to be mounted on a rocket.